ari1337an/tensorify/packages/sdk/README.md

 # @tensorify.io/sdk

-> **TypeScript SDK for developing Tensorify plugins with comprehensive validation, base classes, and publishing tools.**
+> **TypeScript SDK for developing Tensorify plugins with comprehensive validation, frontend enforcement, and publishing tools.**

 The Tensorify SDK provides everything you need to create, validate, and publish machine learning plugins for the Tensorify ecosystem.
+With strong typing, visual configuration enforcement, and seamless CLI integration, building plugins has never been easier.

 ## 🚀 Quick Start